 What do we do with the information collected?

 Most information acquired by the DMV is subject to public inspection under Vehicle Code Section 1808.
-Other statutes, regulations or laws governing subpoenas, discovery for litigation, Public Records Act requests, and governmental and nongovernmental requester accounts also apply to information gathered at this website.
+Other statutes, regulations or laws governing subpoenas, discovery for litigation, Public Records Act requests, and commercial requestor requester accounts also apply to information gathered at this website.
 However, various provisions of law do prohibit or restrict the disclosure of certain electronically transmitted information such as social security numbers, residence addresses, and credit card accounts numbers.